Mollie Tibbetts case exposes farms' worst-kept secret: hiring undocumented immigrants

 "That would have a pretty big impact on future flows of illegal immigration," Chmielenski said.

-That's why the U.S. Chamber of Commerce said that it would only support mandatory electronic worker verification if it's coupled with an overhaul, and expansion, of the country's guest worker programs.
-The American Farm Bureau Federation goes a step further, arguing that passing E-Verify alone would cause production to drop by $60 billion and food prices to increase by 5 to 6 percent.
+That's why the U.S. Chamber of Commerce said that it would only support mandatory electronic worker verification if it's coupled with an overhaul, and expansion, of the country's guest-worker programs.
+The American Farm Bureau Federation goes a step further, arguing that passing E-Verify alone would cause production to drop by $60 billion and food prices to increase by 5 percent to 6 percent.

 Farmers across the country saw exactly what would happen if the government took an enforcement-only approach after Arizona passed an anti-immigration bill in 2010, leading a half-dozen states to follow suit.
 The laws, which included the requirement that all businesses use the E-Verify system, sent undocumented immigrants out of those states in droves.